 • Each session is 3 hours long (2.5 hours with a 30-minute break)

-• Participants should schedule in additional time for writing toward program deadlines
+• Participants should schedule in additional time for writing toward program deadline

 SESSIONS WILL COVER